 Cons: Arch not quite as supportive as Vionic sandals so it will not be as effective at reducing forces that lead to problems common in flat feet such as plantar fasciitis, ball of foot pain, big toe joint pain and foot arthritis.

-6 – 8: Vionic Mick, Vionic Tide and Vionic Wave
+6 – 8: Vionic Gerrit, Vionic Tide and Vionic Wave

 Like all Vionic sandals these models have exceptional arch support.
 The only difference between these and the models we list as our #1 choice is that these are slightly narrower.
 Since flat feet tend to splay and widen when bearing weight the wider models are more likely to accommodate those wider feet.

 Otherwise, these have the same exceptional arch support as all Vionic sandals.